CHAPTER ONE

 10 So Christians are kept in the world as in a prison-house, and yet they themselves hold the world together.

-12 So Christians sojourn amidst perishable things, while they look for the imperishability which is in the heavens.
+12 So Christians sojourn amidst corruptible things, while they look for the incorruption which is in the heavens.

-13 The soul when hardly treated in the matter of meats and drinks is improved;
+13 The soul, when hardly treated in the matter of meats and drinks, is made better;

-15 So great is the office for which God hath appointed them, and which it is not lawful for them to decline.
+15 So great is the office whereunto God hath appointed them, and which it is not lawful for them to decline.

 CHAPTER SEVEN